Hotel Carter: Bus terminal

-The hotel contained a bus depot, which opened in 1930 and operated until 1957.
+The hotel originally contained a bus depot, which opened in 1930 and operated until 1957.
 The terminal occupied the entire ground floor of the hotel, although its loading platform and waiting room were 5 ft below street level.
 The facility was accessed by two arrival and two departure ramps, which could accommodate up to 40 buses per hour; these ramps led to both 42nd and 43rd Streets.
 The center of the terminal contained a bus turntable with a diameter of 35 feet.
 Twelve loading slips were arranged around the turntable.
 The terminal handled 350 buses daily during peak summer seasons.

 Buses arriving at the terminal would drive onto the turntable, which would then rotate to the proper slip.
 The center of the turntable was 4 in below the rim, preventing buses from rolling off the turntable by accident.
 Bus drivers pulled forward into the slip, allowing passengers to alight and board at the widest part of the loading platform.
 To prevent buses from rolling backward onto the turntable, each loading slip sloped 2 in downward from the turntable.
 The loading platform itself was about 6 in above the slip, allowing level boarding.
 Buses leaving the terminal would reverse onto the turntable, which would rotate toward the exit ramp.
 A dispatcher used an electronic signaling device to control all of the buses' movements, and the dispatcher also announced the departure of each bus.

 The loading platform wrapped around each of the bus slips.
 Two sets of doors, one on either side of the terminal, led from the loading area to the terminal's waiting room.
 The terminal was arranged so all slips were within 100 ft of the waiting area.
 The waiting room had a cafe, newsstands, ticket booths, and elevators leading to the hotel's lobby.
 Both the waiting room and the loading area were heated using a forced draft system.
 Ventilation openings were placed at the rear of each slip, near the buses' exhaust pipes.